Serpukhov: Medieval period

 Soon Vladimir begins to pay considerable attention to the development of his possessions.
-Since the seventies of the 14th century, Serpukhov has been building a period of active construction.
+Since the 1370s, Serpukhov has been building a period of active construction.
 So in 1374, according to the chronicles on the Red (Cathedral) mountain begins the construction of a wooden kremlin, the city appointed the viceroy of the prince - Yakov Yuryevich Novosylets, established benefits to attract traders and artisans.
 In the same year, on the site of the Domongolian Slavic settlement of the High on the left bank of Nara, south of the Red Mountain, Prince Vladimir Andreevich founded a monastery named Vysotsky.
 The laying and consecration of the monastery was carried out by Sergiy Radonezki.
 Serpukhov's military, political and economic importance is growing, around which a full-fledged principality is formed, the core of which became parishes with centers in Lopasna, Darker and Rostovets.
 Since the end of the 14th century, the Serpukhov prince has been chasing his own coins.

 As the main ally of Prince Dmitry (and part-time cousin), Vladimir help participate in the events of 1380.
 Serpukhov becomes one of the centers of preparation for the campaign against Mamaya.
 The Serpukhov militia, led by Prince Vladimir Brave, operates as part of the Ambush Regiment in the Battle of Kulikov, which was a turning point in Russian history.
 In honor of the victory in 1381, a stone cathedral and a church with a refectory are being built in the Vysotsky Monastery.
 Soon Serpukhov was ruined during a campaign to Moscow by Khan Tokhtamish (1382).
 There is an opinion that the Ordyn army deviated from the direct route to Moscow in order to commit an act of revenge for the participation of the local prince and militia in the Battle of Kulikov.

 1389 was marked by feudal conflict: Vladimir severed relations with the Moscow prince, who did not satisfy the demands of his cousin for new possessions.
 At the height of the quarrel, the grand prince captured the boyar of Serpukhov's prince, Vladimir, in turn, carried out the seizure of land belonging to Dmitry.
 The quarrel ended with the signing of another contract between feudal lords.

 In the 15th century Serpukhov was twice ruined: in 1408 by the army of Edigea and in 1409 by Lithuanians under the leadership of Prince Svidrigailo.
 After the death of Vladimir the Brave in 1410, the principality was divided between five sons.
 Serpukhov went to the eldest - Ivan Vladimirovich.
 Later, Vladimir's descendants participated in feudal wars on the side of The Moscow Princes until the independent principality was liquidated in 1456, when Prince Vasily Yaroslavich, grandson of Vladimir the Brave, was imprisoned.
 Serpukhovsky brigade as part of the Moscow army participated in the campaign to Novgorod in 1478, and in 1480 in standing on the Egre.